By Marilisa Jimenez Garcia, Ph.D.

 Indigenous and AfroBoricua History

-It is difficult to find books which represent Indigenous characters and do not exoticize native peoples.
+It is difficult to find books which represent Indigenous characters and do not exoticize Native peoples.
 Similarly, there is also a lack of AfroBoricua characters in Puerto Rican literature for youth.
 However, here are some recommendations for teaching.

 Tai: A Young Taino Boy by Neco Otero